 - Many sock firms try to get away with selling socks that are merely very, very, very, very, very dark blue.

 - In China, yellow was associated with the Emperor because the first syllable of the traditional title huangdi sounds identical to the word for yellow.
 In historical dramas, this usually manifests in the Emperor wearing yellow clothing or awarding it for some service.
 (Don't confuse this with The King in Yellow.)
-The various grades of officials were also distinguished by color; blue, green, red, and purple.
+The various grades of officials were also distinguished by color: blue, green, red, and purple.

 - Saffron, that super-expensive and delicious spice (being, no joke, the very-delicate styles and stigmas of crocus flowers), also doubled as one of the finest yellow dyes.

 - In early modern England, sumptuary laws dictated which classes could wear which colors and materials (for instance, in order to wear velvet, you had to be at least a knight; silk was reserved for barons and above, and only members of the royal family could wear purple).
 When William Shakespeare's company became the King's Men under the reign of James I, they were allowed to wear scarlet, which was a Big Deal, even if the sumptuary laws were frequently ignored.